system76/tech-docs/src/models/kudu6/repairs.md

 3. Unplug the small white connector that connects the CMOS battery to the motherboard.
 If you are replacing the battery, gently pull from the sides to pry it up from where it's stuck to the case.
 4. To clear the CMOS, [disconnect the main battery](#replacing-the-battery) (if it's still installed), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
 5. Re-connect the CMOS battery, [replace the main battery](#replacing-the-battery), and [replace the M.2 SSD](#replacing-an-m2nvme-ssd).
-6. Replace the bottom panel and power up the Oryx Pro.
+6. Replace the bottom panel and power up the Kudu.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.

 ## Replacing the cooling system:

+The Kudu 6 has a single heatsink for the CPU and GPU.
+One fan is attached to the heatsink, while the other fan is separate from the heatsink.

-If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
+If the fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
 Contact Support to start a warranty claim or parts purchase.

 Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU/GPU and the heatsink.
 Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
 These instructions can also be used in the unlikely event that your heatsink needs to be replaced.